Medical Marijuana for Parkinson’s Disease is Breaking Through

 Medical Marijuana for Parkinson’s Disease is Restoring Hope!

-The researchers studying Medical Marijuana for Parkinson’s have the proof:
+The researchers and Medical Marijuana Doctors studying Parkinson’s have the proof:

 1. The Parkinson’s Foundation offers the very latest research from Benzi M. Kluger, MD, MS, Assistant Professor of Neurology and Psychiatry, Director of Movement Disorders Section at University of Colorado Denver.
 In his latest (April 2018) “Expert Briefings” webinar sponsored by the foundation, he explained the Endocannabinoid System (ECS) and how it relates to PD: